jkutaso/basic_image_classification/README.md

 After adding batch normalization and dropout, the training was much slower for a small improvement.
 We were able to get as high as 80% test accuracy, finishing at 76%.

+# Conclusion

+I don't have a ton of insight in terms of what works, but broadly it seems like a large model with dropout and batch normalization and a long time to train was by far the best.
+Data augmentation also gave me a boost.
+I ended up with a model that achieves 83% accuracy on the test set, which is not bad.
+Although I had an intermediate intuition that 2x2 windows would work better for the convolution, it seems like it was ultimately 3x3 that works the best.